sdelahaies/htr-archives/README.md

 # htr-archives

 This repository contains a collection of notebooks for HTR (Handwritten Text Recognition) including model training and inference with YOLOv9, trocr, pylaia, and htrflow.
-These models and tools form the basis of the transciptions shown in the NextJS/React/Supabase archive viewer [archives-app](https://archives-app.vercel.app).
+These models and tools form the basis of the transciptions shown in the NextJS/React/Supabase archive viewer: [archives-app](https://archives-app.vercel.app) demo, [archives-app](https://github.com/sdelahaies/archives-app) source code.

 ![htr-condat](assets/htr-condat.png)